-There are five key ingredients essential to most successful church planter training programs that also are found in the approach used by the Multiplication Network.
+There are five key ingredients essential to most successful church planter (CP) training programs that also are found in the approach used by Multiplication Network Ministries (MNM).
 These are: vision, modular training, material content, mentoring, and measurement.
 Once the church planter has been assessed, usually with a pastor's recommendation and an interview, the following five aspects of church planting will prove helpful for multiplication.

-1. VISION FOR CHURCH PLANTING.
+1. VISION FOR CHURCH PLANTING